 Doing the Math

-An additional cost that borrowers may consider is that a lower interest rate will lower the interest amount you'll be able to deduct from your taxes.
-Call us at (718) 639-9500 to help you do the math.
+An additional expense that borrowers may take into account is that a lower rate of interest will lower the interest amount you will deduct on your federal income taxes.
+We can help you do the math!
+Call us at (718) 639-9500.

 Ultimately, for most borrowers the amount of up-front costs to refinance will be paid back soon in monthly savings.
 We can help you explore your options, considering the effect a refinance could have on your taxes, if you are likely to sell your home in the near future, and your money on hand.
 Call us at (718) 639-9500 to get started.

 Want to know more about refinancing?
 Call us: (718) 639-9500.